Learn · Real Estate Appraisal · 5 min read

 - Addition with inadequate heating.
 Fails both ANSI (not GLA without permanent heat) and VA MPRs (must have adequate heating).
 Double deficiency that reduces GLA and may require a lender condition.

 - Discrepancy between county records and measured GLA.
 Common when additions have been built since the last assessment.
 VA appraisers are required to note and explain the discrepancy.
+See: county assessor square footage is wrong, what to do.

 Bottom line